 4. Return To Your Local Store Regularly

 If you think reading comics is for you, try and make an effort to visit the store on a regular basis.
-This could mean visiting your local store weekly, fortnightly or even once a month.
+This could mean visiting weekly, fortnightly or even once a month.
 Although, how regular you visit your store will generally depend on how many comic series you are reading or what your budget is.

 If your local store is on Facebook or has a website I suggesting following it so you can keep up to date with all the news and events.
 Many stores post weekly release schedules, which can be handy for keeping track of when the next issue of your favourite comic comes out.